marcgg/marcgg.github.com/_posts/2013-11-12-peak-productivity.md

 Managers will abuse it, employees will game it.

-Not everywhere, of course - there are some great companies that knows how to deal with these subjects.
-But some will use this for "evil".
+Of course this will not happen everywhere!
+There are some great companies that knows how to deal with these subjects, but it's very likely that some will use this for "evil".

 ### What I'd do